WildMeOrg/wildbook-ia/README.rst

 Example usage
 --------------

-(Note: This list is far from complete)
+(Note: This list is far from complete, and some commands may be outdated)

 .. code:: bash